Michniów massacre: Background

 In late spring 1943, events took place that had a decisive impact on the further activity of the resistance movement in the Kielce region.
 In mid-May 1943 another Cichociemni was moved to the Kielce District of the Home Army, lieutenant Jan Piwnik, pseudonym "Ponury" (in English: "Grim" or "Gloomy").
 On June 4, 1943, he officially took over the duties of district commander of Kedyw, while lieutenant Hipolit Krogulec served as deputy.
-In a short time, "Ponury" organized a strong guerrilla unit in the forests around Wykus hill., pp. 42 and 46 At the beginning of summer of 1943, the Home Army units led by "Ponury" already had about 200 soldiers.
+In a short time, "Ponury" organized a strong guerrilla unit in the forests around Wykus hill.
+At the beginning of summer of 1943, the Home Army units led by "Ponury" already had about 200 soldiers.
 The first engagement against the German occupiers took place on July 2, 1943, when the partisans attacked two fast trains on the Warsaw-Kraków line (the attacks were carried out near the Łączna and Berezów railway stops).